SteveDoyle2/pyNastran/docs/html_docs/quick_start/features.rst

  - BSD-3 license
  - unicode support
  - importable from within Matlab

- - limited package requirements for BDF/OP2/F06
+ - limited package requirements for BDF, OP2, and F06
  - additional features available with more packages

    - BDF/OP2:

       - h5py for HDF5 input/output support
       - PyQt5/PySide2/wxpython for file loading popup
    - OP2:

      - pandas for results/matrices for use in the Jupyter Notebook
    - F06:

      - matplotlib support for plotting
    - GUI: range of choices

      - PyQt5/PySide2
      - VTK 7-9
    - logging using **cpylog**

      - colorama for console logging
      - HTML logging for Jupyter Notebook
      - no markup when piping output to a file
      - supports overwriting logger object with user-defined logger

 BDF Reader/Writer
 =================